K-PaaS/application-platform-guide-eng/user_guide/development_application/python.md

 ![python-5]

-※ pip is a tool that supports the installation of python-related packages.
+※ pip is a tool that supports the installation of Python-related packages.
 In general, installing python will also install pip.
 But in some cases, pip installation may not be possible.
 In this case, install pip using easy_install, another installation tool that is provided as a basic installation for python installation.

 ※ pip installation using easy_install
  At the command prompt, navigate to the Scripts directory in the python installation path.